- Experience art and culture in Medellín and ride a gondola into the hills

 If you feel like stretching your legs and are eager to start exploring, you can take a short transfer toward the village of Inza, where a scenic walk provides a panorama of the Tierradentro region.
 A 15-minute hike from the village takes you to the ancient stone Pirámide, where you can climb the stepped sides, explore its hidden tunnels said to be carved by Spanish conquistadors, and search out its many mysterious carvings and designs.

 Day 12: Tour Tierradentro Archaeological Park

-Day 13: Arrive in Neiva, explore the Tatacoa Desert
+Day 13: Transfer to Neiva, Explore the Tatacoa Desert

 The archaeological adventure continues, as early this morning, you'll transfer about 3.5 hours north to Neiva, the capital of Colombia's Huila department.
 There, you'll meet another driver for the transfer an hour out of the city to the dramatic Tatacoa Desert.
 A desert island in a sea of lush greenery, this large arid zone is rich in fossils and features distinct red and gray landscapes, eroded canyons, and unique rock formations.
 While here, you can marvel at this otherworldly scenery on hiking and horseback riding excursions.

 After the activities, you'll return to your hotel in Neiva.
 It's a great opportunity to enjoy some relaxing downtime, as some of Neiva's hotels have thermal-spring-fed swimming pools—a relaxing way to cool off after a dusty trek.
 If you like, you can return to the desert in time to witness the setting sun over the desert and enjoy a little stargazing—the clarity at night is spectacular.
 Another option is to visit the astronomical observatory located in the Cuzco area of the desert.